andrew/ultimate-awesome/README.md

 - [awesome-redux](https://github.com/xgrommx/awesome-redux) - Awesome list of Redux examples and middlewares.
 - [awesome-leetcode-resources](https://github.com/ashishps1/awesome-leetcode-resources) - Awesome LeetCode resources to learn Data Structures and Algorithms and prepare for Coding Interviews.
 - [awesome-nestjs](https://github.com/nestjs/awesome-nestjs) - A curated list of awesome things related to NestJS 😎.
+- [awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A curated list of awesome commands, files, and workflows for Claude Code.
 - [awesome-artificial-intelligence](https://github.com/owainlewis/awesome-artificial-intelligence) - A curated list of Artificial Intelligence (AI) courses, books, video lectures and papers.
 - [awesome-web-security](https://github.com/qazbnm456/awesome-web-security) - 🐶 A curated list of Web Security materials and resources.
 - [Awesome-Diffusion-Models](https://github.com/diff-usion/Awesome-Diffusion-Models) -  A collection of resources and papers on Diffusion Models.